som-shahlab/mimic_tutorial/README.md

 Step 4.
 Generating Splits and Preparing For Pretraining
 ------------------------

-This code uses a global patient split for correctness, with 85% for training and hyperparameter tuning and 15% for the test set.
+This code uses a global subject split for correctness, with 85% for training and hyperparameter tuning and 15% for the test set.

 We have a single script, prepare_motor that generates these splits and then training things like tokenizers to prepare for pretraining